 I recently received an email from Rothy’s, one of my favorite shoe brands on the planet.
-(PS – if you’re interested in getting a pair or two of your own, use my referral link for $20 off!)
 The email opened with:

 First things first: What does circularity mean?
 At Rothy’s, circularity is our continuous quest for better.
 That means we look at the entire lifecycle of the product, from eliminating waste through innovative design and materials, to considering how it can be recycled at the end of its live.
 We’re committed to filling every gap on our journey toward a zero-waste future — and we won’t stop until we’ve come full circle.

 What jumped out at me immediately was the line “circularity is our continuous quest for better.”
 This is something we live and die by at SBN Marketing, too, though we’ve never had a name for it.
 We are constantly reading and looking and testing things to see how we can make our efforts better – for us and for our clients.
 We’re checking out what competitors of our clients are doing.
 We’re eliminating outlets that aren’t generating engagement and/or income for our clients from our scopes of work to make room for testing others where their audience participates.
 We always want to be doing better, to be doing our best for our clients.

 The next line that hit me was “we look at the entire lifecycle of the product”.
 This made me think about two other things that are important to us at SBN Marketing:

 - Doing our best to work with our clients’ other marketing initiatives to ensure ALL marketing messages match – online and offline.
 (We’ve posted about this very thing in the past.)

 - Repurposing content as part of a bigger marketing strategy.
 (Another topic we’ve posted about before.)